Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 If any kobolds are captured and questioned, they reveal what they know of Stahlmast’s operation with a successful DC 13 Charisma ([Intimidation](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Intimidation) or [Persuasion](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Persuasion)) check.
 You can have individual kobolds know only bits of the overall plan so that the characters learn all the information only over time:

--   The Master is planning to make many tiny metal crabs ([vox seekers](https://www.dndbeyond.com/monsters/vox-seeker), as described in [chapter 6](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-treasures#VoxSeeker "chapter 6")).
+-   The Master is planning to make many tiny metal crabs ([vox seekers](https://www.dndbeyond.com/monsters/vox-seeker), as described in [chapter 6](https://www.dndbeyond.com/sources/egtw/wildemount-treasures#VoxSeeker "chapter 6")).
--   The gray dwarf is obsessed with his ugly statue.
+-   The gray [[Dwarves|dwarf]] is obsessed with his ugly statue.
 -   The scary [[Elves|elf]] visits every few weeks to train the kobolds, and then vanishes into the Master’s fire room.

 Though the winding passages of the compound help mute the sounds of footsteps, loud noises (including combat or shouting) alert the lair’s inhabitants of intruders at your determination.